ARTA: Adversarial-Robust Multivariate Time--Series Anomaly Detection via Sparsity-Constrained Perturbations: Methodology

 The generator is trained to identify minimal temporal regions that are sufficient to increase the detector's anomaly score.
 Its objective balances two competing goals: (i) maximizing the anomaly score of the perturbed input, and (ii) enforcing sparsity of the mask.
 The generator loss is defined as:

 where $\lambda > 0$ controls the sparsity strength.
-The first term encourages the generator to find task-relevant perturbations that increase the detector's anomaly score (\textit{e.g.} reconstruction error in autoencoders), while the $\ell_1$ regularization promotes compact and localized masks.
+The first term encourages the generator to find task--relevant perturbations that increase the detector's anomaly score (\textit{e.g.} reconstruction error in autoencoders), while the $\ell_1$ regularization promotes compact and localized masks.